John 12

 John 12 is the twelfth chapter of the Gospel of John in the New Testament of the Christian Bible.
 It narrates an anointing of Jesus' feet, attributed to Mary of Bethany, as well as an account of the triumphal entry of Jesus Christ into Jerusalem.
-The author of the book containing this chapter is anonymous, but early Christian tradition uniformly affirmed that John composed this Gospel.
+The gospel identifies an unnamed "disciple whom Jesus loved" as its source and possible author.
+Early Christian tradition unanimously affirmed that John composed this Gospel.

 Text

 The original text was written in Koine Greek.
 This chapter is divided into 50 verses.

 Textual witnesses

 Some early manuscripts containing the text of this chapter in Koine Greek are: